damian-ontivero/media-platform/backend/README.md

 ### Domain-Driven Design

-Media Platform domain has (at the moment) one bounded context (Chanel) with two aggregates: Channel and Content.
+Media Platform domain has (at the moment) one bounded context (Content) with two aggregates: Movies and Series.

 ### Filter in API